Can I use Canvas to scan exteriors?

 The Short Answer

-We do not recommend using Canvas for scanning landscaping, topography, and other non-structural elements you may find outdoors.
-Scan To CAD is likely to reject such scans unless they are part of a structure (like a retaining wall).
+We do not recommend using Canvas for scanning landscaping, topography, and other natural, non-structural elements you may find outdoors.
+Scan To CAD will reject such scans unless they are part of a structure (like a retaining wall).
 Canvas is also not able to generate 2D elevations for exterior siding and facades.

 The Long Answer